 If you want to start an IVA there are a number of steps you have to complete.
-It is a formal agreement so you will need professional help.
+It is a formal agreement so you cannot do this on your own.

 - Complete your Statement of Affairs